Changissnz/internet_insecurity_of_today/README.md

   best positioned to be of higher priorities in long lines of considerations.
 So command structures of wanted design can be normalized in practice, and the aggravation experienced by these proceedings is the excess of continuing to attempt optimal state of specific preference.
 - Expect politics to continue along the lines of "business as usual" on top of "a lot of change and progress".
+- All else being equal, the internet enables owner and leader types to dig their claws into people's brains and backs at more efficient and higher-performing rates.